 |Title:||Head Football Coach|

-Vince Kehres is in his first year as head football coach at Mount Union but is definitely not a stranger to Purple Raider football.
+Vince Kehres is in his second year as head football coach at Mount Union but is definitely not a stranger to Purple Raider football.

 Kehres literally has been a part of the program his entire life as the son of former coach and current director of athletics Larry Kehres.